 From Pardot to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Pardot data in Google Data Studio is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Pardot to Redshift, Pardot to BigQuery, Pardot to Azure SQL Data Warehouse, Pardot to PostgreSQL, Pardot to Panoply, and Pardot to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data automatically, making it easy to integrate Pardot with Google Data Studio automatically.
+Products like Stitch were built to move data automatically, making it easy to integrate Pardot with Google Data Studio.
 With just a few clicks, Stitch starts extracting your Pardot data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.